CCN’s beginnings

-The Coastal Communities Network (or CCN) is a community-led network comprising local groups committed to the preservation and safeguarding of Scotland’s coastal and marine environment.
+The Coastal Communities Network (or CCN) is a coalition of community-based groups committed to the preservation and safeguarding of Scotland’s coastal and marine environments.

 CCN emerged in 2017 from a partnership between the wildlife organisation Fauna & Flora and the local organisation COAST.
-At the time it was recognised there was a need for a platform which would provide opportunities for peer-to-peer support and guidance for community organisations working in this space.
+At the time there was recognition of a need for a platform to provide opportunities for community organisations working on marine issues to access peer-to-peer support and guidance.

-CCN’s mission is to connect and strengthen community-led efforts in protecting, restoring, and sustainably utilising Scotland’s coastal and marine resources.
-We believe that the power lies within local communities to drive meaningful change and make a lasting impact on the health of our seas.
+CCN’s mission has therefore become to connect and strengthen community-led efforts in protecting, restoring, and sustainably utilising Scotland’s coastal and marine resources.
+We firmly believe that power lies within local communities to drive meaningful change and make a lasting impact on the health of our coasts & seas.

 Together, members of CCN address a wide range of pressing issues, including salmon farming, marine plastic pollution, and the restoration of marine habitats.

-Fauna & Flora still provides invaluable support to individual CCN members, assisting them in establishing their operations, developing governance structures, raising independent funds, and initiating projects.
+Fauna & Flora continues to provide invaluable support to individual CCN members, assisting them in establishing their operations, developing governance structures, raising independent funds, and initiating projects.

 OUR VISION